vapdev/Twiker/README.md

 # Twikker
-Social network built with Django, Vue.js and Bulma
+Social network built with Django and Vue.js

 Work in progress